IBM-ICP-CoC/ICP-311-Install/docs/index.md

 This document will walk you through the steps needed to create virtual machines in IBM Cloud and use them to run IBM Cloud Private.
 It should be noted that the instructions on this site were captured while configuring and installing on RHEL virtual servers hosted on IBM Cloud (Softlayer).
 Some of the server setup steps may vary if you are attempting to provision virtual servers in another cloud provider or if you are installing on a different OS.

 !!! tip
-    The latest version of this document can always be found at [https://ibm.biz/installicp](https://ibm.biz/installicp).
+    The latest version of this document can always be found at <a href="https://ibm.biz/installicp" target="_blank">https://ibm.biz/installicp</a>.

     If you find any typos, errors, or just want to provide helpful feedback to make this document better, please click the `Github` link at the bottom of the left navigation menu and create an issue in the repository.
 Thanks for your feedback!